swiftlang/swift/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 result is ignored or if the value is in an explicit async block structure.

-From an implementation perspective, the code above corresponds directly to GCD's dispatch_asynch on a per-actor queue.
+From an implementation perspective, the code above corresponds directly to GCD's dispatch_async on a per-actor queue.

 Performing synchronous operations
 ---------------------------------